gduke-k/NoteNest/README.md

 NoteNest makes it effortless for users to find specific notes by implementing a search functionality.
 Users can enter keywords or phrases related to the note they are looking for, and NoteNest will display the matching results, making it quick and convenient to locate specific information.

+## Preview
+You can preview the Note App by visiting Note App [Preview](https://notenest-5efo.onrender.com).

 ## Installation

 To run NoteNest locally on your machine, follow these steps: